Course - Marine Raw Materials - BIA1001

 - fats and fatty acids (especially omega-3 fatty acids) naturally found in marine raw materials and how

-Knowledge: students can apply knowledge in new areas within the filed of the subject.
+- can apply knowledge in new areas within the field of the subject

-Skills: Students can analyze existing theories, methods and interpretations in the subject area and work independently with practical and theoretical problem solving.
+- can analyze existing theories, methods and interpretations in the subject area and work independently with practical and theoretical problem solving

-General competence: students can apply their knowledge and skills in new areas to complete advanced work tasks and projects.
+- can apply their knowledge and skills in new areas to complete advanced work tasks and projects

 Learning methods and activities

 It is expected that students have a total work load of 200 hours.
 This includes lectures (30 h) exercises/lab course (8 h) and project work (32 h).
 Students should perform the project work in groups of 7 to 8 students and to write a semester report.
 The course is taught in the spring semester with a final written exam at the end of the semester.
 It is compulsory to write a semester report on the subject in order to prepare and be admitted for the exam.
 The group report is valid for three semesters.